Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-While credit cards are mainly designed to pay for purchases, you can also use them to obtain cash or a cash equivalent.
-Known as a cash advance, these transactions generally attract higher rates and fees when compared to regular purchases.
-So it is important to consider whether the convenience of using a credit card for a cash advance is worth it.
+While credit cards are designed to pay for purchases, you can also use them to get cash – known as a cash advance.
+Cash advance rates are generally higher and come with extra fees when compared to regular purchases.
+So, it’s important to consider whether the convenience of using a credit card for cash advances is worth the price.

 A cash advance is a type of transaction that allows you to access funds in the form of cash or a “cash equivalent”.
 For example, using your credit card to withdraw money from an ATM, pay for gift cards or buy foreign currency are all commonly defined as cash advance transactions.